- This post contains affiliate links. Read more here.

-These three recipes will fill one row each of five bones in this silicone baking sheet.
-Each well is 2 ounces.
+These three recipes will fill between 6–9 bones, each, in this silicone baking sheet.
+Each well is around one ounce.
 However, you can adjust as needed.

 Let’s be honest—these ingredients are very forgiving, so don’t worry about measuring perfection here.

 Plus, your dog will happily lap up any leftover yogurt mix.
 Even better, you can use it as the base for a frozen Kong treat.Print